DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 kubectl create -f odm-standard-gcloud.yaml
 ```

 Wait 5 - 10 minutes after you created all the services and deployments.
-You can check the status of your deployment on the Kubernetes UI.
+You can check the status of your deployment by using the Kubernetes user interface.

 Run the 'kubectl proxy' command and go to the URL 'http://127.0.0.1:8001/ui' to check when the application containers are ready.